 (2) Exela's wholly owned subsidiary, BTC International, is the record holder of the shares.
 BTC International is a direct, wholly owned subsidiary of XCV-EMEA, LLC.
 ETI-XCV, LLC is the sole member of XCV-EMEA, LLC.
-ETI-XCV Holdings, LLC is the sole member of ETI-XCV LLC.
-Exela Technologies, Inc. is the sole member of ETI-XCV Holdings, LLC, and, therefore, is deemed to have beneficial ownership of the shares of Common Stock held directly by BTC International.
+ETI-XCV Holdings, LLC is the sole member of ETI-XCV Holdings, LLC, and, therefore, is deemed to have beneficial ownership of the shares of Common Stock held directly by BTC International.
 The business address of Exela is 2701 E. Grauwyler Rd., Irving, TX.